Joseph M. Siegel: Auxiliary Bishop of Joliet

-Siegel remained pastor of Visitation Parish for another eight months, then until June 2010, when was named vicar general for the diocese.
-He also served as diocesan administrator for several months after Sartain was moved to the Archdiocese of Seattle.
+Siegel remained pastor of Visitation Parish until June 2010, when Bishop J. Peter Sartain named him as, vicar general for the diocese.
+Siegel also served as diocesan administrator for several months after Sartain was installed as archbishop of the Archdiocese of Seattle.

 Bishop of Evansville

-On October 18, 2017, Pope Francis appointed Siegel as the sixth bishop of the Diocese of Evansville.
+On October 18, 2017, Pope Francis appointed Siegel as the sixth bishop of Evansville.
 He was installed on Dec.
 15, 2017, at St. Benedict Cathedral in Evansville.

-Evans released on February 22, 2019, a list of ten clerics in the diocese who faced credible accusations of sexual assault against minors.
+The diocese released on February 22, 2019, a list of ten clerics in the diocese who faced credible accusations of sexual assault against minors.